-The risk of dementia increases for those with a hearing loss greater than 25 dB.
+The risk of dementia increases for those with a mild hearing loss.

 of the risk of dementia was associated with hearing loss for study participants over the age of

-Individuals with moderate to severe hearing loss are up to 5 times as likely to develop dementia.
+Individuals with moderate hearing loss are 3 times more likely to develop dementia, and those with severe hearing loss are up to 5 times more likely.

-According to several major studies, older adults with hearing loss—especially men— are more likely to develop Alzheimer's disease and dementia, compared to those with normal hearing.
-Men with hearing loss were 69 percent more likely to develop dementia than those with no hearing impairment.
+According to several major studies, older adults with hearing loss—especially men— are more likely to develop cognitive decline, including Alzheimer's disease and dementia, compared to those with normal hearing.
+Men with hearing loss were 69 percent more likely to develop cognitive decline dementia than those with no hearing impairment.

 Many people who have mild hearing loss do not even realize it.
-Start with the online hearing test—it’s a fast, easy way to learn about your hearing.
+Start with the online hearing screening—it’s a fast, easy way to learn about your hearing.

 Studies suggest that hearing loss causes brain changes that raise the risk for dementia.

 Brain atropy — When the “hearing” section of the brain becomes less active because it is not stimulated by everyday sounds, due to hearing loss, it causes changes in brain structure, and thus brain function.
 Atrophy occurs more quickly in people with hearing loss could be the first link between hearing loss and cognitive decline.

 Studies show that the brains of people with hearing loss shrink—or atrophy—more quickly than the brains of people with normal hearing.

 Brain overload — An “overwhelmed” brain creates the second link between hearing loss and dementia.
 When it is difficult to hear, the brain must work overtime just to understand what people are saying.
 Straining to hear all day, every day, depletes a person’s mental energy and steals brain power needed for other crucial functions like remembering, thinking, and acting.
 This can further set the stage for cognitive decline including Alzheimer’s disease and dementia.